Rebecca has been a freelancer online for 10+ years. She enjoys writing, editing and being a stay-at-home mom to two beautiful little girls.

 - Double spaced

-*The APA recommends that your title should be brief and precise.
+*The APA guide recommends that your title should be brief and precise.
 A good rule of thumb is no more than 12 words in length.

-APA Running Head/Page Header Required?
+If a Running Head/Page Header Is Required

 APA Abstract Explained